 ISO 9001 (or 'BS EN ISO 9001') is the internationally-agreed standard for effective quality systems

 - ISO 9001 ensures your system will maintain quality at a consistent level.
 You decide what defines the quality level to meet customer requirements and satisfaction.

 - A quality system meeting ISO 9001 will cover the full range of activities that affect the customer.
 It will also include measures to ensure the quality system runs smoothly.

 - A quality system based on ISO 9001 can be separately assessed to prove it meets the standard (see Certification).

 ISO 9001 focuses on how your quality system should be managed

-- It is based on seven quality management principles which you must follow to achieve the standard.
+- It is based on eight quality management principles which you must follow to achieve the standard.